LABSS/NetLogo2Mesa/Tutorial.md

 #### Update the testing clock

-This can be done in various ways, here we will use the mesa scheduler for illustrative purposes.
-As we have said previously the mesa `RandomActivation` scheduler besides offering us a place and methods to add and remove agents also offers us a `step()` method that allows us to activate agents in a random order.
+This can be done in various ways, here we will use the Mesa scheduler for illustrative purposes.
+As we have said previously the Mesa `RandomActivation` scheduler besides offering us a place and methods to add and remove agents also offers us a `step()` method that allows us to activate agents in a random order.
 This works in a very simple way and assumes that all agents within the scheduler have a method called `step`.
 This way when `scheduler.step()` is called, each agent will activate its `step()` method in random order.

 ```
 [